WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Idaho/WaterAllocation/ReadME.md

 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
 - Assign **IDWR** info to the *WaDE Water Allocations* specific columns.
 See *ID_Allocation Schema Mapping to WaDE_QA* for specific details.
 Items of note are as follows...
-    - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
+    - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *AllocationFlow_CFS* = **OverallMaxDiversionRate**.
     - *AllocationLegalStatusCV* = **Basis**, Unknown if not given.
     - *AllocationNativeID* = **RightID**.